EHPAD Accounting: EPRD, ERRD, CPOM and Tariff Sections Explained for Managers

 The nursing payroll, the line that decides the balance#

-In an EHPAD, staff costs are by far the largest line, and nursing staff make up the bulk of it.
+In an EHPAD, staff costs are the largest cost line, and nursing staff account for a decisive share of it.
 The sector's recruitment strain shows up as costly temp-agency use, high absenteeism and turnover, and constant pressure on the payroll.
 Steering this line means tracking actual headcount against residents, separating care-section staff from accommodation staff, and controlling the cost of temp work.
 It is joint work between payroll and management control.

-One current development deserves attention: since 1 July 2025, 23 departments have been trialling the merger of the care and dependency sections into a single global allocation, a scheme provided for by the 2024 Social Security Financing Act and amended by the 2025 one.
-This is an experiment, not a rollout.
+One current development deserves attention: from 1 July 2025 to 31 December 2026, up to twenty-three volunteer departments are trialling the merger of the care and dependency sections into a single global allocation covering care and the maintenance of autonomy (art.
+79 of Law no. 2023-1250 of 26 December 2023, as amended by art.
+82 of Law no. 2025-199 of 28 February 2025).
+This is an experiment with an end date, not a rollout: decree no. 2025-168 of 20 February 2025 sets its budget rules, with a flat daily contribution billed to residents, the amount of which is set by ministerial order.
 If your facility sits in an affected department, the allocation keys between sections and the presentation of the EPRD change: better to anticipate.
 To go further on all these topics, see our chartered accountant for EHPAD and nursing homes page.

-A representative example from our files: a voluntary-sector EHPAD of around 80 beds, after two loss-making years, produced its EPRD each year but with no real cost accounting behind it.
-Costs were split by section using old keys that were never updated.
-By rebuilding the allocation of staff costs by section and isolating the real cost of temp work, we showed that the care section was under-funded against the real workload, while the accommodation section was silently making up the difference.
-That diagnosis fed the management dialogue with the authorities.
-What recurs from one file to the next is this gap between a formally produced EPRD and genuinely reliable cost accounting.
+An illustrative example, with no reference to a real facility: a voluntary-sector EHPAD of around 80 beds, after two loss-making years, produces its EPRD each year but with no real cost accounting behind it.
+Costs are split by section using old keys that were never updated.
+By rebuilding the allocation of staff costs by section and isolating the real cost of temp work, one would show that the care section is under-funded against the real workload, while the accommodation section silently makes up the difference.
+Such a diagnosis then feeds the management dialogue with the authorities.
+The point this example illustrates is the gap between a formally produced EPRD and genuinely reliable cost accounting.
 A solid forecast budget always starts there.

 Frequently asked questions